Help support the arts and earn great discounts by becoming a member!

 Bio

 Kathleen’s work has been exhibited in dozens of solo and group gallery exhibitions nationally and internationally, from Santa Fe to South Korea.
-Her work is in private, public, and corporate collections, and has been recognized by organizations such as American Women Artists, National Museum of Women in the Arts, Albuquerque Museum, Santa Fe Symphony Orchestra, numerous Art Centers, and featured in publications, such as ARTNews, Artist’s Magazine, American Art Collector, Best of Acrylics, Southwest Art, 100 Artists’ Studios of the Southwest, Create!, and Gulfshore Life, to name a few.
+Her work is in private as well as public, government, and corporate collections, and has been recognized and awarded by numerous organizations such as American Women Artists, The National Museum of Women in the Arts, The Albuquerque Museum, The Santa Fe Symphony Orchestra, The Naples Art Institute, Alliance for the Arts, BIG Arts and has been featured in publications, such as ARTNews, Artist’s Magazine, American Art Collector, Southwest Art Magazine, Gulfshore Life, 100 Artist Studios of the Southwest, Art Horse Magazine, Create!, and Art Seen Magazine.
 She published her first book, Inhabiting Bliss, in 2021.